ytoren/ytoren.github.io/CV.md

 ### Analytics & Optimization
 I learn the stakeholders’ world view and terminology and translate them into solvable analytical problems.
 I provide in depth analysis and deliver timely, practical recommendations.
-I’ve implemented behavioral analytics for segmentation and optimization and built NLP based recommendation systems.
+I’ve implemented behavioural analytics for segmentation and optimization and built NLP & image based recommendation systems.

 ### Statistics & machine learning
-I design and build a wide array of statistical models - GLM/GAM, survival analysis, tree methods, neural nets, Bayesian methods, NLP, etc. I have designed controlled experiments, worked with data on small and large scale (from clinical trials to big data from production machines) and designed ETL process to engineer new data features, so I’m familiar with both experimental/ prototyping and engineering concepts.
+I design and build a wide array of statistical models - GLM/GAM, survival analysis, tree methods, neural nets, Bayesian methods, NLP, etc. I have designed controlled experiments, worked with data on small and large scale (from clinical trials to big data from production machines) and designed ETL process to engineer new data features, so I’m familiar with both experimental / prototyping and engineering concepts.

 ### Teamwork & Delivery